ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/wysihat_api.rst

 `WysiHat.Paster`_ or :ref:`Event.fire('paste') <Event.fire>`.

 .. _Formatting.format :

 format($element)
 ^^^^^^^^^^^^^^^^

-Prettifies the html markup to ease in readability and debugging.
+Prettifies the HTML markup to ease in readability and debugging.

 .. _Formatting.getBrowserMarkupFrom :

 getBrowserMarkupFrom($element)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Returns the raw markup form the textarea.
 Please use `updateField()`_ to sync.

 .. _Formatting.getApplicationMarkupFrom :

 getApplicationMarkupFrom($element)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^